laffra/cacophonia/README.md

 ## Conclusions

 In this project we show how easy it is to instrument Eclipse, visualize its execution, and quickly find out a lot of things about a system consisting out of hundreds of plugins and thousands of classes.
+The total source size is around just 800 lines of Java.

-The amount of information we glean by just watching and listening, is something that would have taken dozens or hundreds hours of setting breakpoints and inserting print statements.
+Visualization is an effective teaching tool.
+The amount of information we glean by just watching and listening, is something that would have taken dozens or hundreds hours of setting breakpoints and inserting print statements in the Eclipse source code.
+And we would not know even where to start.

 Visualization of complex systems increases understanding of how the system interacts and helps us discover inefficiencies, anomolies, or problems more easily.

+Clone the project and let me know what visualizations or sounds you came up with!